-I find that many of my clients today are trying to improve on their use of the Scrum Framework.
+I find that many of my clients today are trying to improve their use of the Scrum Framework.
 Many of them are missing out on the benefits of Scrum without even knowing it.

 Or they misunderstand or disregard the rules of Scrum that they don’t feel are important.
-And when they keep doing things the same way and disregard the rules, they don’t realize the benefits of Scrum and agile.
+As such, when they keep doing things the same way and disregard the rules, they don’t realize the benefits of Scrum and agile.

 The Scrum Guide is pretty clear on this, stating that “No one (not even the ScrumMaster) tells the Development Team…” how to get work done.
 The team is comprised of motivated individuals and is intended to be empowered and trusted by the organization.

-What I frequently find happening is that someone outside the team tells the team what to do.
-Frequently it is the Scrum Master; sometimes it is the development manager or another functional manager.
+Frequently what I find happening is that someone outside the team tells the team what to do.
+Most often it is the Scrum Master; sometimes it is the development manager or another functional manager.

 Rather, they are an enabler, a servant that teaches everyone Scrum and coaches the team to self-organize.
 Done well, the Scrum Master should be working their way out of a job as the team matures.

-This is an interesting rule that aligns to the previous rule.
+This is an interesting rule that aligns with the previous rule.
 Traditional thinking is that one person – typically the project manager – hosts and directs status meeting.
 This is not how things work in Scrum.

-The reason it is OK for the Scrum Master to miss the meeting is because they aren’t needed at the meeting.
+The reason it is OK for the Scrum Master to miss the meeting is that they aren’t needed at the meeting.
 New or unskillful Scrum Masters can actually do more harm than good by attending.

-The Scrum Master is responsible to make sure the daily Scrum Meeting happens, that it is effective and that it is kept within the 15-minute time box.
+Chiefly, The Scrum Master is responsible to make sure the daily Scrum Meeting happens, that it is effective and that it is kept within the 15-minute time box.
 They can certainly attend but the team should have the meeting whether the Scrum Master is there or not.

 Traditional teams work as a relay race with specialist team members handing off work in one phase to different specialists in the next phase.
 The handoffs between the silos are usually the biggest area of risk and information loss.

 What I see occurring is that meetings are re-scheduled, held out of sequence, or simply canceled.
 Many organizations operate in a continuous cycle of firefighting and don’t see that adherence to a framework like the Scrum Methodology would help them to minimize those fires.
-It goes back to a lack of understanding of the Scrum framework.
+Ultimately, it goes back to a lack of understanding of the Scrum framework.

 And please, have the meetings in the right sequence, the way it was designed.
-I recently observed a retrospective meeting that was held in the middle of the sprint.
+Recently, I observed a retrospective meeting that was held in the middle of the sprint.

 The point of this rule is to have one decision maker who prioritizes work for the team.
 No one else is allowed to tell the team what to do and the team shouldn’t act on what anyone else says.
 The Product Owner owns the backlog and all work is reflected in the backlog.

-There are a few ways that organizations break this rule.
-Some don't assign a Product Owner.
-Some have a Product Owner but don’t let that Product Owner actually own and prioritize the backlog – the Scrum Master, project manager or functional manager does.
-Sometimes there is a Product Owner prioritizing work but team members are still directed to work on other items.
+In contrast, some have a Product Owner but don’t let that Product Owner actually own and prioritize the backlog – the Scrum Master, project manager or functional manager does.
+Occasionally, there is a Product Owner prioritizing work but team members are still directed to work on other items.

-The reason for this rule is to encourage cross-functional behavior, avoid sub-teams, and foster team ownership.
+Essentially, the reason for this rule is to encourage cross-functional behavior, avoid sub-teams, and foster team ownership.
 Scrum seeks to avoid the inefficiencies of team leaders and specialty sub-teams within the team.

-What I see in practice is that Scrum teams operate with team leads, onshore/offshore coordinators, QA leaders, or other specialties.
+However, what I see in practice is that Scrum teams operate with team leads, onshore/offshore coordinators, QA leaders, or other specialties.
 They allow handoffs and hierarchies that undermine the team’s self-organization and full engagement.

 Second, look underneath why the rules are broken.
 Sometimes it’s not just about education, sometimes it is a resistance to change or lack of desire to adopt Scrum.
 Consider whether you have the right people in the right roles.
 Have you cast a vision for the change and the commitment to use Scrum?

 Third, consider hiring a good Scrum or Agile Coach.
 If you have the right people in the right roles, perhaps they just need some coaching to adopt new ways of working and thinking.
-Coaching in real time is needed to break old habits.
+Coaching in real time is necessary to break old habits.
 Trying to change without bringing in outside expertise often results in conflict.
 You can read more about the qualities that make a good Agile Coach here, and What Makes an Agile Coach Effective here.